gptty/awesome-proof-of-location/README.md

 [XYO](https://xyo.network/network/)

 ## Global systems
+While no working system, there has been several proposals on that.

 Pretty Good Proof of Location, as described in [Spoofs, Proofs & Jamming](https://insidegnss.com/spoofs-proofs-jamming/) by Logan Scott ([presentation](https://vimeo.com/85571093#t=16m01s)), where the system in proposal would provide the proof-of-location of an object's whereabouts 5 minutes ago or so.